 Salon management also involves the management, recruitment, training and retention of staff.

-Ensuring you manage and plan your day effectively is an essential component on how to manage a successful hair salon, if you don’t do these things, you are likely to be successful.
+Ensuring you manage and plan your day effectively is an essential component on how to manage a successful salon business, if you don't do these things, you are likely to be successful.

 Here are some of the duties a good salon manager should perform within your business:

 Without clients, you will have not have a business.

 Delivering the best salon customer experience isn't just about customer services, it's about the end to end experience from website through in-salon and ease of after care.